Best Colleges & Universities in Iowa

-Hawkeye Community College is located in Waterloo, and it has regional centers in towns such as Cedar Falls, Waverly, and Independence.
-In the 2019 Niche rankings, the institution is ranked top of the list for the best community colleges in the state, making it one of the best schools in Iowa for students hoping to attend a community college.
+Hawkeye Community College is located in Waterloo, and it has regional centers in Cedar Falls, Waverly, and Independence.
+It is one of the best schools in Iowa for students hoping to attend a community college.
 Currently, full-time student enrollment sits at just over 2,500, and an additional 3,080 students attend the college on a part-time basis.
 The school has a graduation rate of 34 percent.
-Along with the liberal arts and humanities, the most popular fields of study at Hawkeye Community College include nursing, machine and metal working, business support services, and natural resources conservation and management.
+Along with the liberal arts and humanities, the most popular fields of study at Hawkeye Community College include nursing, machine and metalworking, business support services, and natural resources conservation and management.
 Other program options include animal science, physical therapy assistant, professional photography, veterinary assistant, and dental hygienist.
 The student-teacher ratio at Hawkeye is 17:1, and students can take advantage of a wide range of academic services to help them with their studies.
 For example, the college provides academic and transfer advising, student tutoring services, and student success specialists.
 Students might also want to visit the on-site career center, and make-up testing is available for eligible students.
 On-campus housing is available, and the school has both a dental clinic and a medical clinic for students, too.
 More than 90 percent of graduates are employed within two years, and the average salary six years after graduation is $36,100.

 21. Western Iowa Tech Community College